NicoZweifel/btc-price-guessing-game/README.md

 ### Deployment

-The deployment script is written with [Pulumi](https://www.pulumi.com/docs/) and creates all required cloud resources on AWS, as well as getting a Certificate and creating a DNS Entry on Cloudflare.
+The deployment script is using [Pulumi](https://www.pulumi.com/docs/) and creates all required cloud resources on AWS, as well as getting a Certificate and creating a DNS Entry on Cloudflare.

 > [!IMPORTANT]
 > [Pulumi](https://www.pulumi.com/docs/), [Cloudflare](https://www.cloudflare.com/) and [AWS](https://aws.amazon.com/) Accounts are required to Preview or Update Cloud Resources.